History of Kuwait: Economy

-Some merchant families left Kuwait in the early 1930s due to the prevalence of economic hardship.
-At the time of the discovery of oil in 1937, most of Kuwait's inhabitants were impoverished.

-Merchants

-Merchants had the most economic power in Kuwait before oil.
-Al Sabah family rule remained limited until well into the 1930s because the merchants, owing to their financial power, were the primary sources of income in Kuwait.
-The inauguration of the oil era freed the rulers from their financial dependency on merchant wealth.

-Al Sabahs

-Al Sabah became Kuwait's dynastic monarchy in 1938.
-One tradition has it that political power went to the Sabahs as part of an explicit agreement in 1890; merchant families focused on the trade while the House of Sabah and other notable Kuwaiti families provided protection of city housed within Kuwait's wall.
-The man chosen was a Sabah, Sabah I bin Jaber.
-Sabah diplomacy may have also been important with neighbouring tribes, especially as Bani Khalid power declined.
-This selection is usually dated to 1752.

 In 1776, Sabah I died and was succeeded by his youngest son, Abdullah.
-Shortly before Sabah's death, in 1766, the al-Khalifa and, soon after, the al-Jalahima, left Kuwait en masse for Zubara in Qatar.
+Shortly before Sabah's death, in 1766, the al-Khalifa and, soon after, the al-Jalahima, left Kuwait en masse for Zubarah in Qatar.
 Domestically, the al-Khalifa and al-Jalahima had been among the top contenders for power.
-Their emigration left the Sabahs in undisputed control, and by the end of Abdullah I's long rule (1776-1814), Sabah rule was secure, and the political hierarchy in Kuwait was well established, the merchants deferring to direct orders from the Shaikh.
+Their emigration left the Sabahs in undisputed control, and by the end of Abdullah I's long rule (1776–1814), Sabah rule was secure, and the political hierarchy in Kuwait was well established, the merchants deferring to direct orders from the Shaikh.
 By the 19th century, not only was the ruling Sabah much stronger than a desert Shaikh but also capable of naming his son successor.
 This influence was not just internal but enabled the al-Sabah to conduct foreign diplomacy.
 They soon established good relations with the British East India Company in 1775.

+Kuwait was the center of boat building in the Persian Gulf region.
+Kuwaiti ship vessels were renowned throughout the Indian Ocean.
+Its sailors developed a positive reputation in the Persian Gulf.
+In the 19th century, Kuwait became significant in the horse trade, horses were regularly shipped by the way of sailing boats from Kuwait.
+In the mid 19th century, it was estimated that Kuwait was exporting an average of 800 horses to India annually.

 Assassination of Muhammad Bin Sabah

-Although Kuwait was technically governed from Basra, the Kuwaitis had traditionally maintained a somewhat moderate degree of autonomous status.
 In the 1870s, Ottoman officials were reasserting their presence in the Persian Gulf, with a military intervention in 1871—which was not effectively pursued—where family rivalries in Kuwait were breeding chaos.
-The Ottomans were bankrupt and when the European banks took control of the Ottoman budget in 1881, additional income was required from Kuwait and the Arabian peninsula.
-Midhat Pasha, the governor of Iraq, demanded that Kuwait submit to Ottoman rule.
+The Ottomans were bankrupt and when the European banks took control of the Ottoman budget in 1881, additional income was required from Kuwait.
+Midhat Pasha, the governor of Iraq, demanded that Kuwait submit financially to Ottoman rule.
 The al-Sabah found diplomatic allies in the British Foreign Office.
 However, under Abdullah II Al-Sabah, Kuwait pursued a general pro-Ottoman foreign policy, formally taking the title of Ottoman provincial governor, this relationship with the Ottoman Empire did result in Ottoman interference with Kuwaiti laws and selection or rulers.

 In May 1896, Shaikh Muhammad Al-Sabah was assassinated by his half-brother, Mubarak, who, in early 1897, was recognized, by the Ottoman sultan, as the qaimmaqam (provincial sub-governor) of Kuwait.